 Two types of flanges are frequently employed for circular joints, fixed flanges and loose flanges.
 Fixed flanges are rigidly connected to the remaining structures.
 Loose flanges are separate annular rings that compress the mating parts together.
-The following two paragraphs provide analytical equations for the compliance of both types of flanges.
+The following two Sections provide analytical equations for the compliance of both types of flanges.

 Compliance of Fixed Circular Flanges